asimsek/Gantry-Head-Camera-Offset/README.md

 ## How to Perform GHCO Calibration

+> **Important Note:** Before performing GHCO, make sure that the z-axis offset is correct.
+If you're not sure, please set all x-y-z axis as 0.0!!
+The configuration can be found in your flex config file as geometry.tool_holder_offset and you can set it as:

 1. Position the Glass Heater onto its designated spot, as shown in Picture #1.
 2. Launch the GScript application.
 3. Load and execute the "Calibrate_GHCO_CUA.gscript" script.